-Cybersecurity threats and information technology systems outages could adversely harm our business.
+Cybersecurity threats, information technology systems outages and data privacy incidents could adversely harm our business.

 We develop, install and maintain information technology systems for our clients and employees.
 We may experience errors, outages, or delays of service in our information technology systems, which could significantly disrupt our operations, impact our clients and employees, damage our reputation, and result in litigation and regulatory fines or penalties.
 Client contracts for the performance of information technology services, primarily with the federal government, as well as various privacy and securities laws pertaining to client and employee usage, require us to manage and protect sensitive and proprietary information.
-For example, the European's Union General Data Protection Regulation, which became effective in May 2018, extends the scope of the European Union data protection laws to all companies processing data of European Union residents, regardless of the company's location.
+For example, the European's Union General Data Protection Regulation extends the scope of the European Union data protection laws to all companies processing data of European Union residents, regardless of the company's location.
+In addition, the California Consumer Privacy Act increased the penalties for data privacy incidents.